-100G switches, sounds futuristic?
-Not really, 100G is here and being deployed.
-Actually, since 2015, companies like Google, Microsoft or Amazon have started their migration toward 100G.
-And many of their 100G deployments adopted 100G open source switches for web-scale or hyper-converged data center architectures.
-However, there are many choices on the market, such as the brite box switch that preloaded with open source software like Cumulus Linux or ICOS and etc, and the bare metal switch without software.
+There are many choices for 100G network switches on the market now, such as brite box switch that are preloaded with open source software like Cumulus Linux or ICOS and etc, and the bare metal switch without software.
 So which should you choose?
 Here is a 32 port 100G switch provided by FS as an example, to offer a detailed explanation.

 Based on a Broadcom chip, it offers full line-rate Layer 2 and Layer 3 switching.
 Layer 2 features include L2 switching, L2 multicast, and robust security features.
 Meanwhile, this 100G switch offers advanced L3 routing for enterprise integration, including BGP, OSFP, RIP and IP multicast.